robotdad/GPIO_IOToggle_TrustZone_Discovery_U5/README.md

 As this example has two pieces of firmware, one running in secure and one running non-secure, we need to load both onto the device.
 If you look at the postRemoteCommands section that is where the gdb commands are specified for loading the firmware.
 Modify this section as follows:
 ```
         {
-          "text": "load build/debug/build/NonSecure/GTZC_TZSC_MPCBB_TrustZone_NonSecure.elf"
+          "text": "load build/debug/build/NonSecure/GPIO_IOToggle_TrustZone_NonSecure.elf"
         },
         {
-          "text": "load build/debug/build/Secure/GTZC_TZSC_MPCBB_TrustZone_Secure.elf"
+          "text": "load build/debug/build/Secure/GPIO_IOToggle_TrustZone_Secure.elf"
         },
         {
-          "text": "add-symbol-file build/debug/build/NonSecure/GTZC_TZSC_MPCBB_TrustZone_NonSecure.elf"
+          "text": "add-symbol-file build/debug/build/NonSecure/GPIO_IOToggle_TrustZone_NonSecure.elf"
         }
 ```
 What this is doing is telling the debugger to load the secure and nonsecure firmware to the device.
 We also need to load the symbols for the NonSecure project explicitly as we need to set the launch target to be the Secure project.
 You can specify that with the program option explicitly, or at launch select the Secure target.
 I've chosen to explicitly reference it as it is the only selection that makes sense for this project.

 ### Set breakpoints and launch
 In the NonSecure project open Src/main.c.
-Set a breakpoint on the first HAL_GPIO_TogglePin in the main function.
-In the Secure project open Src/main.c and set a breakpoint on Hal_Init in the main function.
+Set a breakpoint on the first HAL_GPIO_TogglePin in the HAL_SYSTICK_Callback function.
+In the Secure project open Src/main.c and set a breakpoint on HAL_GPIO_TogglePin in the HAL_SYSTICK_Callback function.

 Now go back to the debug pane and select to run the Launch (NonSecure) option.

 One initial launch you should see a break in the Reset_Handler of the secure firmware as we have stopAtConnect set to True.
 You can set that to false to not break there.

 Select continue in the debug toolbar.
-We'll now hit the breakpoint in the secure main on the Hal_Init.
-There isn't much to look at here, it basically initializes the board then starts the nonsecure firmware.
+We'll now hit the breakpoint in the secure main on the HAL_GPIO_TogglePin.
 Press continue to get to the next breakpoint.
+You will notice that you are hitting breakpoints across the secure and nonsecure code.

 ### Examine peripheral registers
 When you hit a break point at HAL_GPIO_TogglePin open the peripheral view from the command palette, select Focus on peripheral view.
 Expand the view that opens in the debug pane.
-Now, to understand what is being used on the hardware right select LED1_GPIO_Port and select Peek, Peek Definition.
-You will see this is GPIOC.
-Do the same thing for LED1_Pin, or select Alt F12, and notice it is GPIO Pin 7.

-Find the GPIOC section in the peripheral view.
+The GPIO port and pin naming is clear in these variable names, we're using GPIOH and pins 6 and 7.
+Find the GPIOH section in the peripheral view.
 The pins are under the ODR section.
 You can step over the HAL_GPIO_TogglePin call and either watch the value for ODR change, or expand it to see the specific pin value update.

+If the variable names were not clear, you could highlight them and select Peek, Peek Definition which would show you the underlying values.

 ### Seeing the TrustZone fault
 This sample is designed to fault.
 Basically the firmware on the nonsecure side blinks LED1 three times then accesses secure memory.
 This is an access violation so it triggers a fault.